HarunJB/-IT-207---Introduction-to-Web-Programming/README.md

 Milestone 3:

 With this milestone, I have completed the backend of my project.
 I implemented the business logic, added the presentation layer, and generated a visual API documentation page using Swagger (http://localhost/Web%20Programming/backend/public/v1/docs/).
 This has been the most challenging milestone so far due to the number of components that needed to be added.
 It also served as a great way to visually represent the application's processing logic.
 This has definetly improved my understanding of the backend structure.

+Milestone 5:

+In this milestone although I didn't deploy the website I made sure that the website is fullstack so the frontend and the backend are connected.
+Also I've added validation to key forms.